-The picture above shows the memory module sockets in detail.
-The DIMM sockets are numbered DIMM1 & DIMM2 as noted.
+The picture at right shows the memory module sockets.

 Modules press into place and are held in position by a retaining clamp at each end of the socket.

 When you want to remove a module, press down on the retaining clamps to push the module out of the socket.